 Our phone lines are open between 08:30 and 18:30 so we hope you can find the time to ring us.
 You will not need to tell the receptionist what the appointment is for unless you need to be seen the same day, in which case you will be asked for a brief explanation.

-You can also make a routine GP appointment online if you have Patient Access.
-Go to this page to complete and complete this form to register this.
+You can also make a routine GP appointment online.
+Go to this page to complete this form to register this.
 This will allow you to view parts of your medical record.

 You can also use the NHS App to order repeat medication and find available appointments here at the surgery.
 To use the NHS app you must be 13 years or over and registered with a GP surgery in England.